 Welcome to SCHOCK MCCOY PRODUCTIONS by J.H.McCoy.
-This website will give you information about a variety of topics: nature, literature, history, and astronomy.
-The ARCHIVES contains some of my articles from THE MINDEN CITY HERALD.
+This website will give you information about a variety of topics: travel, nature, literature, history, and astronomy.
+The ARCHIVES contain some of my articles from THE MINDEN CITY HERALD.
 The last two pages are a tribute to my mother, Gloria (Schock) McCoy (1923-2013) - the journal she wrote on our 1977 trip out West can be found in WRITING/GSM.
 It is my hope that you will always find something interesting and informative on this website and that you will visit often.
 Please sign the guest book, and thank you for stopping by.

 J.H.
 (John Herbert) McCoy

-FULL COLD MOON
+FULL BUCK MOON